-- The 2008 International Trade Statistics Yearbook (2008 ITSY) is being issued in two 1. redesigned volumes which are prepared at different points in time during 2009.
-Volume I is compiled early in 2009 to allow for an advanced release of an overview of international merchandise trade in 2008 and for a much earlier publication of the available 2008 country (area) data.
-Volume II contains the detailed tables showing international trade in main commodity groups and is finalized approximately six months after the submission of Volume I as the preparation of those tables requires additional country data which, normally, become available later in the year.
+- 1. The 2009 International Trade Statistics Yearbook (2009 ITSY) is being issued in two volumes which are prepared at different points in time during 2010.
+Volume I is compiled early in 2010 to allow for an advanced release of an overview of international merchandise trade in 2009 and for a much earlier publication of the available 2009 country (area) data.
+Volume II contains the detailed tables showing international trade in main commodity groups and is finalized approximately six months after the completion of Volume I as the preparation of those tables requires additional country data which, normally, become available later in the year.
 Volume II contains also updated versions of the two world trade tables published in Volume I. - 2.
-Volume I has been redesigned in respect to the presentation of data for individual countries with the aim to provide a more analytical and condensed view of a country's trade performance (country trade profile).
-Overall, data for a total of 173 countries (or areas) are shown in Volume I with the 2008 data on imports and exports by commodity and trading partner provided for 77 countries (areas), representing approximately 61% of world trade of 2008.
+Beginning with the 2008 edition Volume I is published in a redesigned format in respect to the presentation of data for individual countries with the aim to provide a more analytical and condensed view of a country's trade performance (country trade profile).
+Overall, data for a total of 174 countries (or areas) are shown in Volume I with the 2009 data on imports and exports by commodity and trading partner provided for 88 countries (areas), representing approximately 70% of world trade of 2009.
 All tables of Volume I are made available electronically shortly after the completion of the manuscript. - 3.
 The detailed information about the trade of particular countries by commodity and partner (values and quantities) contained in the tables and graphs for individual countries in Volume I and commodities in Volume II are taken from the publicly available database UN Comtrade (http://comtrade.un.org/db/default.aspx).
 Users are advised to visit UN Comtrade for any additional and more current information as it is continuously updated.